krparekh24/Predicttion-base-Data-Analysis/README.md

 # Predicttion-base-Data-Analysis
-This Repository is based on Prediction Analysis For Regression and Classification Problem.
+This Repository is based on Prediction Analysis For Regression  Problem.